 - 1. Meet the requirements for a registered official for 2 years and for an approved official for 2 years. - 2.
-Make a score of at least 85 on the required exam by each respective sport. - 3.
+Make a score of at least 85 on the Part II rules examination (and the mechanics exam for football). - 3.
 Complete the GHSA rules clinics each year. - 4.
 Officiate the minimum number of contests in that sport.